Apple CEO says he feels shareholders' pain, urges long view

 By focusing on the long term, revenue and profit will follow, he said.

-Apple had the "mother of all years" last year with growth, in terms of dollars, outpacing that of Microsoft Corp, Google Inc, Nokia and several other major technology companies combined, Cook said.
+Apple had the "mother of all years" last year with growth, in terms of dollars, outpacing that of Microsoft Corp (MSFT.O), Google Inc (GOOG.O), Nokia NOK1V.HE and several other major technology companies combined, Cook said.

 Cook -- who was re-elected to the board with 99.1 percent of shareholder votes -- added that the company was working on new product categories, but, as usual, would not elaborate.